nawabahmadreshi/documentation/pages/third-party-integrations/adobe-analytics.md

 Action | Branch Event Name | Install
 Action Property| Branch Tags | tag=bar&tag2=1234

-If you create a marketing link and specify analytics, those analytics will appear in the Adobe Analytics reporting suite.
+If you create a Quick Link and specify analytics, those analytics will appear in the Adobe Analytics reporting suite.

 {% elsif page.support %}